Timothy Pilgrim is a native of Montana and an associate professor emeritus at Western Washington University (WWU) in Bellingham, near Seattle.

 Pilgrim taught mass media and journalism courses at WWU from the early 1990s until retirement in 2013.

 Pilgrim first began teaching at Sidney (Mont.)
-High School with classes in English, journalism and speech and also freelanced for the local newspaper and was a correspondent for the Billings Gazette.
+High School with classes in English, journalism and speech and also freelanced for the local newspaper, The Sidney Herald, and was a correspondent for the Billings Gazette.

 Pilgrim has more than 600 published or accepted poems by over 120 different literary journals and other publications in the United States, Canada, Europe, Australia and the United Kingdom.